SUPPLIER CODE OF CONDUCT

 Working environment.
 Suppliers must ensure that workers are provided with access to clean toilet facilities, potable water and sanitary food preparation, storage, and eating facilities.

 Voi selects suppliers based on environmental responsibility and favors suppliers who are ISO 14001 certified for their environmental management systems.
 Environmental responsibility is primordial to ensure safe and resource and energy efficient products are manufactured.
 In manufacturing operations, adverse effects on the community, environment and natural resources must be minimized while safeguarding the health and safety of the public.
 Suppliers must:

 Permits.
-The supplier should possess all required environmental permits to operate its business.
+Suppliers should possess all required environmental permits to operate its business.

 Resource and energy efficiency.
-The supplier should minimise their use of natural resources and energy and seek to reduce waste harmful emissions
+Suppliers should minimise their use of natural resources and energy and seek to reduce waste harmful emissions

-Renewable energy. aim to source renewable energy to power its operations and activities and use electric vehicles rather than combustion engine vehicles where possible
+Renewable energy.
+Suppliers aims to source renewable energy to power its operations and activities and use electric vehicles rather than combustion engine vehicles where possible

-Recycled materials. must aim to increase the rate of recycled and recyclable materials in the manufacturing of their products
+Recycled materials.
+Suppliers works to increase the rate of recycled and recyclable materials in the manufacturing of their products

 Waste management.
 Suppliers must implement systems for responsible recycling and disposal of non-hazardous waste and ensure compliance with all local laws in relation to its use and disposal of materials.
 Suppliers must identify, properly label and manage all materials posing a hazard to humans or the environment in compliance with all applicable laws

 Environmental compliance.
 Suppliers must ensure compliance with all EU regulations and standards in respect of any goods supplied to Voi including but not limited to: CEN Standards and Type-Approval, the Machinery Directive, the Low Voltage Directive, RoHS, the Battery Directive, the General Product Safety Directive, WEEE and REACH.